aditya-vardhan/songs/red.md

 When I see you behind the glass (c major g  a minor f)

-Forget that I'm in the cage
+I Forget that I'm in the cage

 They bring me to Sunday mass